 The Top End Human Research Ethics Committee (HREC) supports the research activities of the NT Department of Health in its northern zone, and the Menzies School of Health Research.

-The HREC also considers applications submitted by non-government health providers working across the Top End of the NT.
+The HREC also considers applications submitted by non-government health providers working across the Top End of the Northern Territory.

-For more information and advice on applying go to the Menzies School of Health Research website.
+For advice on applying, or providing your feedback go to the Menzies School of Health Research website.

 Central Australian Human Research Ethics Committee (CAHREC)